-1.1 To consider the proposal, in view of the Medium Term Financial Plan and efficiencies required to meet a balanced budget, and support the recommendation to Cabinet to create additional pay and display facilities and car parks in Thurrock.
+1.1 That Cabinet consider the proposal, in view of the Medium Term Financial Plan and efficiencies required to meet a balanced budget, and support the creation of additional pay and display facilities and car parks in Thurrock.

 2. Introduction and Background